uxtely/ops-utils/location-server/INSTALL.md

 ### If installing in a remote:
 **Fill up disks with random data,** that's for:
 - An initial burn-in check.
-- SO an adversary would not be able to know how much data is on the disks.
+- So an adversary would not be able to know how much data is on the disks.
 - Who knows what's in them (these are rented/used disks)

 IPMI → Remote Control → iKVM/HTML5